 Cryosurgery is used to destroy problem tissues in the body.
-In most cases of cancer, it is not the first line of defense.
-However, it can be used when other forms of treatment have proven unsuccessful, especially if the cancer has returned following other treatments.
+In most cases of cancer, it’s not the first line of defense.

-Cryosurgery does have risks and side effects, but they are considered lower than other cancer treatments, such as surgery and radiation, according to the National Cancer Institute (NCI).
+Cryosurgery does have risks, but they’re considered lower than other cancer treatments, such as surgery and radiation.

-- loss of sensation if nerves are affected
+- a loss of sensation if nerves are affected

-If your doctor will be treating an internal organ with cryosurgery, you will typically be given the same instructions given before traditional surgery.
-You will be asked to fast 12 hours beforehand and arrange for a ride home from the procedure.
+If your doctor is treating an internal organ with cryosurgery, you’ll probably be given the same instructions that you’d get before traditional surgery.
+You’ll be asked to fast for 12 hours beforehand and arrange for a ride home from the procedure.

-Prior to the procedure, inform your doctor if you have an allergy to anesthesia, as well as any and all medicine you are taking, including over-the-counter medications and nutritional supplements.
+Before the procedure, tell your doctor if you have an allergy to anesthesia, as well as medications you’re taking, including over-the-counter medications and nutritional supplements.

 Your doctor will use imaging equipment, such as an ultrasound, as a guide for carrying out the procedure.

-After the procedure, you’ll be tasked with caring for any incision wounds or places where skin has been frozen.
-Your doctor will give you instructions for these, but care typically involves keeping the area free of contaminants and changing the bandages to prevent infection.
+After the procedure, you’ll need to care for any incision wounds or places where the skin has been frozen.
+Care typically involves keeping the area clean and changing the bandages to prevent infection.

-You will have follow-up appointments where your doctor will determine how successful your treatment was, if there were any complications, and whether you will need more cryotherapy.
+You’ll have follow-up appointments in which your doctor will determine how successful your treatment was, if you have any complications, and whether you’ll need more cryotherapy.

 Cryosurgery is a procedure that doctors use to treat skin cancer, skin lesions, prostate cancer, and other types of cancer.
 Extreme cold is used to destroy abnormal tissue such as tumors.